imsalmanmalik/AWS-S3-Event-Triggering-Lambda-Notifier/README.md

 $ chmod +x ./s3-notification-triggers.sh
 $ ./s3-notification-triggers.sh
 ```
-Ensure that you have AWS CLI installed and configured with your AWS account credentials, and that you have jq installed for processing JSON data.
+Ensure that you have AWS CLI installed and configured with your AWS account credentials, and that you have 'jq' installed for processing JSON data.

 ## Screenshots
 Two screenshots have been added to this repository to show the functioning of this project.

-email_notification.png: This screenshot shows the email received when a new object was added to the S3 bucket.
+1. email_notification.png: This screenshot shows the email received when a new object was added to the S3 bucket.<b>
-lambda_console.png: This screenshot shows the Lambda console with the function overview, displaying the trigger event with the S3 bucket.
+2. lambda_console.png: This screenshot shows the Lambda console with the function overview, displaying the trigger event with the S3 bucket.<b>